jukkapajarinen/dash/README.md

 # Dash

 Sane Laravel bare-bones 2FA setup.
+There is a login screen, 2FA challenge screen and a home screen.

 ## Commands